The Expo Affair

 was the beginning of “business,” with Neil, Sue, and Teruyo traveling to the

-Mitsubishi pavilion at Expo shortly after it opened, at 10 AM.
-They were
+Mitsubishi pavilion at Expo shortly after it opened, at

 The show